 As the IMR will be a virtual event this year with no fixed geographic location due to the recent Corona virus pandemic, the committee decided on a dinosaur themed challenge.

 You do not have to mesh the entire domain or all the entities in the model, just produce a great picture demonstrating good meshing technique.
-Remember, the winner of the Meshing Competition goes on the 2022 IMR T-shirt.
+Remember, the winner of the Meshing Competition goes on the cover of the 2021 IMR proceedings.

 Images should be at least 14043 by 9933 pixels (300ppi for A0 poster).